go-to-k/image-scanner-with-trivy/README.md

   repository: image.repository,
   // If you output the scan logs to other than the default log group, you can specify this option.
   scanLogsOutput: ScanLogsOutput.cloudWatchLogs({ logGroup: new LogGroup(this, 'LogGroup') }),
+  // If you customize the default log group for scanner lambda, you can specify these options.
+  // Now only changing the removal policy and retention days are supported.
+  defaultLogGroupRemovalPolicy: RemovalPolicy.DESTROY,
+  defaultLogGroupRetentionDays: RetentionDays.ONE_YEAR,
 });

 // By adding `addDependency`, if the vulnerabilities are detected by `ImageScannerWithTrivy`, the following `ECRDeployment` will not be executed, deployment will fail.